Perhaver Shepherd's Hut

 At one end of the hut is a comfortable double bed with lots of cushions and an unbroken view of sea to the far horizon.
 A TV and DVD player is conveniently positioned close by.

 There is a well planned kitchen and dining area (with hob, small oven, microwave, and fridge).
-Breakfast bar with tall stools and small fold down table with 2 chairs is dining table for two or desk for working novelist who wants to gaze at sea.
+Breakfast bar with tall stools and small fold down table with 2 chairs is your dining table for two or a desk for a working novelist who wants to gaze out to sea.

 The space has been used with elegant economy using fine natural materials.
 Thick natural oak shelves and work surface, and vintage style wooden board flooring all reflect the brilliant natural setting.